-Warm-up exercise (28 points): In each week, there will be a warm-up exercise as a quick check of your prior knowledge of relevant topics, or your engagement of the course materials for the week.
+Warm-up exercise (26 points): In each week, there will be a warm-up exercise as a quick check of your prior knowledge of relevant topics, or your engagement of the course materials for the week.
 Each exercise is worthy of 2 points, with unlimited attempts, and due on Fridays.
+Note the warm-up exercise for the spring break week (Island 10/Week 10) is optional.

-Online Chapter Quiz (140 points): Each chapter has a chapter quiz with about 10 items worthy of 10 points.
+Online Chapter Quiz (130 points): Each chapter has a chapter quiz with about 10 items worthy of 10 points.
 Chapter quizzes are due on Saturdays.
 You can try maximal two times to obtain the full or highest points to your capacity before the due date.
 The highest scores will be counted toward your quiz grade.
+Note the chapter quiz for the spring break week (Island 10/Week 10) is optional.

 Journey Diary (30 points): Each week, you are introduced one focal topic on abnormal psychology with a variety of information and resources.
-In this multi-discussion assignment, you are expected to jot down your journey diary for at least 6 weeks between Island/Week 2 and Island/Week 15 (except for Island 10 the Spring

-Break Island) with one original and one response diary posts (5 points) for each of the six weeks due on Sundays.
-See specific instruction on CANVAS.
+In this multidiscussion assignment, you are expected to jot down your journey diary for at least 6 weeks between Island/Week 2 and Island/Week 14 with one original and one response diary posts (5 points) for each of the six weeks due on Sundays.
+See specific instruction on CANVAS and note the journey diary for the spring break week (Island 10/Week 10) is optional.